nanocurrency/nano-docs/docs/commands/rpc-protocol.md

 duration, time, confirmation_stats: version 17.0+_
 Returns hash, tally weight, election duration (in milliseconds), election confirmation timestamp for recent elections winners.
 Also returns stats: count of elections in history (limited to 2048) & average duration time

+With version 19.0+ `confirmation_history_size` can be managed in [config.json](/running-a-node/configuration/#example-file) to adjust the number of elections to be kept in history and returned by this call.
+Due to timings inside the node, the default 2048 limit will return all confirmations up to traffic levels of approximately 56 confirmations/sec.
+To properly track levels above this, increase this value or use the confirmation subscription through the [websocket](/integration-guides/advanced/#websocket-support) instead.

 **Request:**
 ```json
 {